open-mmlab/mmgeneration/docs/en/migration.md

 - Provide a context manager named `OptimizerWrapper.optim_context` to warp the forward process. `optim_context` can automatically call `torch.no_sync` according to current number of updating iteration.
 In AMP (auto mixed precision) training, `autocast` is called in `optim_context` as well.

 For GAN models, generator and discriminator use different optimizer and training schedule.
-To ensure that the GAN model's function signature of `train_step` is consistent with other models, we use `OptimWrapperDict`, which is inherited from from `OptimizerWrapper`, to wrap the optimizer of the generator and discriminator.
+To ensure that the GAN model's function signature of `train_step` is consistent with other models, we use `OptimWrapperDict`, inherited from `OptimizerWrapper`, to wrap the optimizer of the generator and discriminator.
 To automate this process MMGeneration implement `GenOptimWrapperContructor`.
 And you should specify this constructor in your config is you want to train GAN model.